jonmcurry/professional_claims_processing/README.md

 Update `config.yaml` with your connection details.

+Set the `APP_ENV` environment variable to load `config.<environment>.yaml` or `APP_CONFIG` to specify an explicit configuration file.
+When neither is set, `config.yaml` is used.

 The `cache` section can enable Redis for distributed RVU caching.
 Set `redis_url` to your server and list common `warm_rvu_codes` to pre-populate the cache during startup.

 ## ML Model
-The processing pipeline loads a scikit-learn model from `model.joblib` located in the project root.
-Train your own model or obtain the file from the maintainers and place it in this location before running the pipeline.
+The processing pipeline loads a scikit-learn model using the path specified in the `model.path` setting of `config.yaml`.
+Train your own model or obtain the file from the maintainers and update the configuration with the correct location.

 To generate a sample model for development, run:
 ```
 python src/models/train_model.py
 ```
-This creates `model.joblib` in the project root.
+This creates the model file at the configured path.

 ## Usage
 After installing dependencies and setting up the databases and model, run: